matlab-deep-learning/llms-with-matlab/doc/functions/azureChat.md

 For more information on keeping sensitive information out of code, see [Keep Sensitive Information Out of Code](https://www.mathworks.com/help/matlab/import_export/keep-sensitive-information-out-of-code.html).

-### `Deployment` — Deployment ID

-character vector | string scalar

-Select a deployed model by specifying the corresponding deployment ID.
-Specifying the deployment ID also sets the `DeploymentID` property.

-Instead of using the `Deployment` name\-value argument, you can also set the environment variable AZURE\_OPENAI\_DEPLOYMENT.
-For more information, see [Azure OpenAI Services API](../Azure.md).

-**Example**: `"my-gpt-35-turbo-deployment"`

 ### `Tools` — Functions to call during output generation